 WATS enables a top-down approach for working with your test data, an approach that is superior for Continuous Improvement and Total Quality Management.
-One where any pass/fail information is aggregated up to a global True First Pass Yield metric, through a series of meta-data categories.
+Any pass/fail information is aggregated up to a global True First Pass Yield metric through a series of meta-data categories.
 Categories such as locations, products, revisions and more.
 Users can then easily identify the categories where failures most frequently occur, prioritize properly and spend their resources investigating these.

 Detect failures where they are introduced

 An important source of data in WATS’ top-down is all the various test processes a finalized product goes through.
 Each one is a potential source of failures, and each one is a potential candidate for poor-test coverage.
 The 10x Cost Rule of Manufacturing tells us that the cost of fixing an early failure grows exponentially for each step it is allowed to pass in the manufacturing process.
-So it is essential that a proper continuous improvement implementation lets you detect the failures where their symptoms first appear and fix them there.
+So a proper continuous improvement implementation must let you detect the failures where their symptoms first appear and fix them there.